 Like any other System, Geographic Information Systems is also an integration of various components.
 Software, Hardware, People, Method and Data are the 5 components.
 This 5 crucial components are brought together to build a robust and powerful system.
 Every System integration requires a powerful and synchronous amalgamation between all the primary and crucial components.
 Software and Hardware are important to handle a large amount of geospatial data, databases, visualizations and even complex process inputs or outputs.
 The rest of the things are completed by People, Method and Data.
 In a nutshell, GIS Components are the crucial factors for forming or building a system that can handle all kinds of GIS-related tasks.

-Components of Geographic Information System
+Components of GIS

 Source Links of 5 images used in the infographic

 ArcGIS Software logo: https://en.wikipedia.org/wiki/ArcGIS